AeonDigital/Shell-MSE-Main-Module/src/mse/file/config/variable/set/attachments/man/en-us.md

 - hint      :
   Variable value.

-For variables of type "array" or "assoc" enter the name of an array of same type that contains the values that will be used.
+For variables of type `array` or `assoc` enter the name of an array of same type that contains the values that will be used.